 Going back to the S3 bucket used for the remote backend configuration, we can also confirm that the state file was created and is being managed here.

-In some cases, it may happen that the configuration development has already begun.
-Especially when a single developer is working on the Terraform repository.
-A single developer may choose to develop Terraform config with local state file backend and worry about remote state later.
+In some cases, the configuration development may have already begun, especially if a single developer is working on the Terraform repository.
+They may choose to develop Terraform config with local state file backends and worry about remote state later.
 When new members are added to the team, the first thing that needs to happen is to adopt a remote backend like AWS S3.

 Similarly, if there is a need to migrate from another remote backend to AWS S3 remote backend for any unforeseen reason, Terraform is equipped to handle this migration gracefully.
 So irrespective of whether we want to migrate from a local backend to S3, or another remote backend to S3, the steps will be the same.